Invictum/serenity-blocks/README.md

 BlockEncounterProvider provider = new MyEncounterProvider();
 SerenityBlocksConfiguration.setBlockEncounterProvider(provider);
 ```

+>**Note**
+>Configuration must be provided before Serenity facility init, otherwise it will be ignored.

 For now all preparation is ready and it is possible to use `@CustomIOSBlock` on your blocks